 I sponsor Abraham and met him for the first time.
-Being there made me realise that what I and the 100-plus other sponsors contribute helps Dorothy to do what God has commissioned her to do.
+Being there made me realise — the cash that I and 100+ other sponsors contribute actually helps Dorothy to do what God has commissioned her to do.
 With Milly, the house mothers, and the office staff, we ’re part of Dorothy’s team – the team God has given her.

 It ’s like being able to do some of Mo Farah ’s press-ups for him.
 Or it would be, if only Mo had devoted his life to something useful – instead of running around in circles!